rssh/dotty-cps-async/docs/AsyncStreams.rst

 Here |AsyncList|_ is a minimal implementation of async stream supplied with |dotty-cps-async|_.
 There exist integration modules for well-known async streaming libraries (see section :ref:`Integrations`).

-The input to |asyncStream|_ is a block of code, which should be a lambda-expression that accepts an emitter argument; i.e., the simplified definition looks as follows :
+The input of |asyncStream|_ is a code block which should be a lambda expression that accepts an emitter argument; i.e., the simplified definition looks as follows :

 .. code-block:: scala